"The challenge for Chile will be to find ways to streamline and expedite the permitting process without compromising environmental standards."

 What are some of Freeport-McMoRan's ESG initiatives in Chile?

 It is important to recognize that mining has a far-reaching impact, and the question we ask is how we can be a good neighbour and foster sustainable development where we operate.
-El Abra supports dozens of programs each year that range from a cookbook that features the culinary heritage of the high Andes to a launderette that services the El Abra operations, to solar panels to power irrigation systems for local farmers.
+El Abra supports dozens of programs each year that range from a cookbook that features the culinary heritage of the high Andes to a launderette that services the El Abra operations and solar panels to power irrigation systems for local farmers.
 Ongoing community engagement is also key, where we work together to find win-win opportunities.

 How will Freeport-McMoRan look to implement technology into El Abra?